 Getting into real estate with those LA babes…

-Real rubberneck TV Series on a coven of apparent Hollywood Harpies working in an estate agents.
+Real rubberneck TV Series on a coven of apparent Hollywood Harpies working in an estate agent.

 Bitchy.
 Two-faced.
 Snidey.
 Put a group of girlies – catering for every male fantasy – in a room and inevitably at least four will fall out.
-These women bitch about the others, undermine them.
+These women bitch about the others, and undermine them.
 The remaining women put their oar in the ensuing drama(s) and/or stir it or watch these events unfold.
 Pulling appropriate but overexaggerated expressions to

 Weeper Rating: 😦 😦 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂🙂 🙂 🙂10